preshengr/devstuts/python/beginner/tutorials1.md

 >>> type(42.0)
 <class 'float'> -> [result shows that the number in the bracket is a float 'dont worry we wil explain)]

+>>> type('Hello, World!') -> [press enter]
+<class 'str'> -> [result shows that the whole thing within the bracket is a string]

+## Formal and Natural Languages ##

+**_Natural Languages:_** These are languages people speak, they were not designed by people they evolved naturally.

+**_Formal Languages:_** These are languages designed for specific applications.
+Like chemist and mathematicians use.
+Programming languages are formal languages designed to express computation.
+They have syntax rules that govern them.

+_Parsing:_ is the ability to figure out the structure of a language.

+Formal and natural languages have many features in common and they are Tokens, Structure and Syntax but they have alot of differences too like:
+*Ambiguity:*natural languages are full of ambiguity.
+Formal languages are designed to be less ambiguous and this means any statement has one meaning.
+Other issues like redundancy, literalness and more are found in natural langs but are scarcely found in the formal languages.
+Formal languages are more dense than natural languages and so takes longer to read them.
+I would put it this way in conclusion that formal languages needs just simple steps to follow them in order to work with them effectively; and these steps are:

+- Take time in reading formal languages
+- Understand the structure as it is important.
+- Parse the program in your head
+- Identify the tokens and interprete the structure
+- Finally lookout for details.
+Puntuations, small errors can keep you running up and down.

+## Debugging ##